Darin755/Rawsonlinux/README.md

 #Rawson linux
-we are on version 2.5
+we are on version 3.0
-created by Darin Rawson and Alex Rawson
+we just integrated Jarvis https://github.com/sukeesh/Jarvis.git into Rawsonlinux created by Darin Rawson and Alex Rawson

 Check out Rawson Linux website